 This article is the summary of my research based on years of collecting data about Ion Cojar’s method and experimenting it.
-I’ve added the same info on Ion Cojar’s Wikipedia page, with references.
+I’ve added similar info on Ion Cojar’s Wikipedia page, with references.

 Ion Cojar (1931-2009) was a Romanian acting teacher, researcher and theatre director.
 He is the founder of a unique method that revolutionised the Romanian school of acting.

 Ion Cojar changed the old way of understanding acting in Romania, when the actors were taught how to play theatre, to act, to fake, imitate or mimic life, emotions or characters, with a new one that demands actors, directors and teachers to create the circumstances in which the truth of life can occur, and the actor/actress to go onstage or during filming, so that the audiences may be able to follow the lifelike processes, to understand and believe what they see and hear, to empathize with the actors.

 Ion Cojar argued that in order to have an authentic performance, the actor’s psycho-emotional processes, along with his speech, body movements and physiological changes, which are the results of those processes, must not be anticipated, because this way they would be anchored in preconceived ideas and would not be new and authentic, and also must not be consciously controlled, because we cannot observe our own processes as their are taking place without interrupting them.